 - Female: 83 (2023 est)

 - Ethnicity: 60.1% non-Hispanic White, 18.5% Hispanic, 13.4% non-Hispanic Black, 6.1% Asian and Pacific Islanders, 1.3% Native American and 0.6% other.

 There are publicly funded healthcare policies for vulnerable groups.
-For example Medicare, which is a system funded at the federal level via taxes.
-This provides healthcare for those over 65 and younger people with certain disabilities such as end stage renal disease.
+For example, Medicare is a system funded at the federal level via taxes.
+This provides healthcare for those over 65 and younger people with certain disabilities such as end-stage renal disease.
 Those who paid Medicare taxes during their employment are eligible to receive some care such as hospital stays for free.
 For most other treatments, monthly payment is still required, although this is lower than that of many other insurance policies.

 Medicaid is a similar program which exists for those in vulnerable groups with low income.
-Medicaid is funded at both the federal and state level, and as a consequence care can vary between states.
-Strict eligibility criteria means that many with low incomes are still ineligible for care via this system.
+Medicaid is funded at both the federal and state levels, and as a consequence, care can vary between states.
+Strict eligibility criteria mean that many with low incomes are still ineligible for care via this system.
 Around 9% of Americans are not covered by either private or public insurance, equating to over 27 million individuals.

 In 2010, the Affordable Care Act (ACA, informally referred to as Obamacare) was passed.
 This expanded Medicaid eligibility by increasing the income threshold.
 However, the decision to expand this criterion was state-specific and many on low incomes did not benefit from the changes.
 The new law also aimed to decrease the price of medical procedures, although the USA today remains known for using far more expensive treatments than other comparable high-income nations.